rglos/CSharpWoTReplayParserPoC/README.md

 Can we integrate this into C# so that we can parse the file straight into an object that C# can consume?

-Early research I did showed me this wasn't possible - http://stackoverflow.com/questions/14922722/how-i-can-deserialize-python-pickles-in-c
+~~Early research I did showed me this wasn't possible - http://stackoverflow.com/questions/14922722/how-i-can-deserialize-python-pickles-in-c~~

+Proven wrong.